How does Dooly file data back to Salesforce?

 Pipeline - allows reps to in-line edit in a view to quickly update.
 More on this below.

 Pipeline allow reps to view their pipeline and in-line edit any Salesforce fields.

 How does Pipeline work?

-Each column represents a field in Salesforce which can be configured via the configure fields dropdown (you can add or remove, or re-arrange columns as needed)
+Each column represents a field in Salesforce which can be configured via the "add/remove fields" dropdown (you can add or remove, or re-arrange columns as needed).

 What's the difference between a Salesforce view and a Dooly view?

 A Salesforce view is a collection of records curated by filter logic sets in Salesforce.
 Dooly pulls these views and allows you to further filter down and save these views with the ability to quickly update the date in the records themselves.

 Any changes you make to to the filter sets or configuration of your SDFC views in Dooly are saved in Dooly only and do not modify the master views.